Lawfuel.com – US Law News Daily –

 * * *

-Mr. Bharara praised the investigative work of the FBI, NYPD, and USCIS.
+Mr. Bharara praised the investigative work of the Federal Bureau of Investigation and also thanked the Securities and Exchange Commission for its assistance.

-This case is being handled by the Office’s Organized Crime Unit.
-Assistant U.S. Attorneys Harris Fischman and Robert Boone are in charge of the prosecution.
+The case is being handled by the Office’s Securities and Commodities Fraud Task Force.
+Assistant U.S. Attorneys Benjamin Naftalis and Zachary Feingold are in charge of the